loophp/collection/docs/pages/api.rst

 reverse
 ~~~~~~~

-Reverse order items of a collection.
+Reverse the order of items in a collection.

 Interface: `Reverseable`_